Hampton Roads: Team sports

 Virginia Beach served as home to one soccer team, the Hampton Roads Piranhas, a women's team in the W-League from 1995 to 2013.
 The Piranhas played at the Virginia Beach Sportsplex.
 The Virginia Beach Sportsplex, seating 11,541 and opened in 1999, contains the central training site for the U.S. women's national field hockey team.
 The Sportsplex was expanded to accommodate the Virginia Destroyers, a franchise in the United Football League which relocated from Orlando.
 The Destroyers played in Virginia Beach from 2011 to 2012, and won the 2011 league championship.
 The North American Sand Soccer Championships, a beach soccer tournament, is held annually on the beach in Virginia Beach.

 The Norfolk Nighthawks were a charter member of the Arena Football League's minor league, af2.
 They ceased operations in 2003 after their fourth season.
 Also, the Virginia Beach Mariners of soccer's USL First Division were active from 1994 until 2006.

-Hampton Roads is 130 mi from the nearest major sports teams in Washington, D.C. and Raleigh, North Carolina.
+Hampton Roads is 130 mi from the nearest major sports teams in Washington, D.C., and Raleigh, North Carolina.
 Another significant issue with the area as a sports market is internal transportation.
 The metropolitan area is split into two distinct parts by its eponymous harbor; as of 2012, the harbor has only three widely separated road crossings (the Hampton Roads Bridge-Tunnel, Monitor-Merrimac Memorial Bridge-Tunnel, and James River Bridge), each with two lanes of traffic in each direction.
 In addition, the area has two other major tunnels, plus several drawbridges on key highway corridors.

-Hampton Roads previously hosted a successful franchise in the American Basketball Association, although it was never a full-time home for that team.
+Hampton Roads previously hosted the Virginia Squires of the American Basketball Association, although it was never a full-time home for the team.
 Its highest-ranking teams as of 2015 are the Norfolk Admirals of the ECHL, the Norfolk Tides of the IL, and Lionsbridge FC of USL League Two.
 Virginia is also the most populous state without a major league team playing within its borders, though its northern reaches are served by the Washington clubs — two of which, the NHL's Capitals and NFL's Washington Commanders, have their operational headquarters and practice facilities in Virginia.
-Washington Commanders owner Daniel Snyder, through a separate company, owns two radio stations, WXTG and WXTG-FM, in the Norfolk market.
 The Hampton Roads television market is ranked 42nd in the U.S.